Table of contents: Checking the condition of the brake… ↓ Removal brake pads ↓ Removal the brake cylinder of a drum… ↓

 The sliding surface of the brake drum should be as smooth as possible.

-Removing the brake pads
+Removal brake pads

-Disassembled elements of a drum brake
+Disassembled drum brake components

 1 Front brake shoe